-“Why me?” can be a question that men may ask themselves when they first notice that they have male pattern hair loss--a condition that affects 2 out of 3 men.
+“Why me?” is a question men may ask themselves when they first notice that they have male pattern hair loss--a condition that affects 2 out of 3 men.

 Despite the fact that male pattern baldness is very common, many men who are faced with hair loss feel embarrassment and have low self-esteem.
-According to Phillip Ginsberg, DO, JD, an osteopathic physician who practices in Philadelphia, Pa., when a male is experiencing hair loss it is important to know what is causing the hair loss and become educated about the available treatment options.
+According to Phillip Ginsberg, DO, an osteopathic physician who practices in Philadelphia, if you're experiencing hair loss, it's important to know the cause and become educated about the available treatment options.

 “First of all, I think that it is vital to break through the myths about male pattern hair loss,” says Dr. Ginsberg.
 Common myths associated with hair loss in men are that baldness is inherited from the mother’s side of the family, or that wearing a hat or using a blow-dryer can cause hair loss.

 “There are no facts to support any of these myths,” states Dr. Ginsberg.
 “Male pattern hair loss is caused when the hair follicle gradually becomes smaller, which results in shorter and finer hair and eventually no hair.”